• Skip to main content

 Photography on this page

 In the interest of keeping it, I opted to leave my big camera on the ship as we toured Rio de Janeiro.
-Instead, I used the Olympus TG5, the predecessor to the TG-6.
+Instead, I used the Olympus TG5, the predecessor to the TG-7.
 It’s a tough point-and-shoot type camera that is waterproof, dustproof, shockproof, crushproof, and freezeproof.

 Better still, it is compact and fits in my pocket.
 It allows for some manual capabilities and RAW output.
 Despite the extremely hazy day, you can see the impressive quality of images it can produce.
-The only drawback is the maximum optical zoom is 4x so I couldn’t get a nice close-up of the monkeys. ⇒ Check out the TG6 here.
+The only drawback is the maximum optical zoom is 4x so I couldn’t get a nice close-up of the monkeys. ⇒ Check out the TG7 here.

 Save on your trip with these resources

-• Flights: we use Expedia for the best and cheapest flight options.
+- Flights: we use Expedia for the best and cheapest flight options.

-• Cars: we use RentalCars to find the best deals and dealer ratings.
+- Cars (gas or electric): we use RentalCars to search for deals and dealer ratings.

-Before you book the rest of your trip: Check out our travel resources page for more companies that we use when you travel.
+Check out our travel resources page for more companies that we use when you travel.

 Please share